-- Skilled Worker managers, professionals and skilled tradespeople - Health Care Professional physicians, registered nurses and other health care workers employed with provincial health authorities - International Graduate with a degree or diploma from a Canadian college or university - International Post-Graduate with a master's or doctoral degree in the natural, applied or health sciences from a B.C. university.
-Note that for this category only, a job offer is not required - Entry Level and Semi-Skilled workers in tourism/hospitality, food processing and long-haul trucking - Northeast Pilot Project for entry level or semi-skilled workers who are living in the Northeast region of the province
+- Skills Immigration Skilled Worker managers, professionals and skilled tradespeople - Skills Immigration Health Care Professional physicians, registered nurses and other health care workers employed with provincial health authorities - Skills Immigration International Graduate with a degree or diploma from a Canadian college or university - Skills Immigration International Post-Graduate with a master's or doctoral degree in the natural, applied or health sciences from a B.C. university.
+Note that for this category only, a job offer is not required - Skills Immigration Entry Level and Semi-Skilled (including employment in the Northeast Development Region of B.C.) workers in tourism/hospitality, food processing and long-haul trucking, OR entry level and semi-skilled workers who are residing in the Northeast Development Region of the province